Ilir Daja: Dinamo City

 On 11 September 2024, Daja was appointed as new manager of FC Dinamo City, the club formerly known as Dinamo Tirana.
 He had previously played for the club and had also been their manager in two different spells.
 When he took over, Dinamo had played three games in the 2024-25 Kategoria Superiore, winning one and losing two.
 His first game was a 2-2 away draw in a local derby against his former club FK Partizani Tirana on 12 September 2024.
 The season finished with Dinamo achieving the fourth position of the league and winning the 2024-25 Albanian Cup, the first title for the club since 2010.

 In the 2025–26 UEFA Conference League qualifying, Dinamo defeated Atlètic Escaldes in the second round before knocking out croatian giants Hajduk Split in the third.
 They were eliminated from the competition in the play-off round by Polish side Jagiellonia Bialystok.

+On 28 December 2025, Dinamo won the 2025 Albanian Supercup defeating Egnatia 3-1 in the Air Albania Stadium.